syncfusion-content/winui-docs/winui/Pyramid-Chart/Selection.md

 ![Multi selection support in WinUI Chart](Selection_images/WinUI_chart_multi_selection.png)

-## Changing cursor while selection
+## Changing Cursor while Selection

 [Cursor]() property allows to define the cursor when mouse is hovered over the segment with segment selection enabled.